 5. Trails and parks.

 If fetch is a favorite pastime, head over to the Glenwood Springs Dog Park located along the Rio Grande Trail.
 A doggie haven, the park provides room to run as well as playground equipment to satisfy the most curious of canines.
 While nearly all Glenwood’s trails welcome pets on leashes, one that does not is Hanging Lake.
-If hiking to Hanging Lake is part of your Glenwood Springs itinerary, arrange to drop off your dog with a pet sitter while you hike.
+If hiking to Hanging Lake is part of your Glenwood Springs itinerary, after you reserve your permit time, arrange to drop off your dog with a doggie daycare while you hike.